Metropolitan District Homeowners’ Rights Task Force

 Taxation without representation?

-by Suburban Mom, about 1 year ago
+by Suburban Mom, over 2 years ago

 The structure in Sterling Ranch involves multiple players: the development company that oversees construction; the Metro Districts that (in name only) serve as local government; the Community Authority Board (CAB), which coordinates actions among all the Metro Districts and uses all the tax money from them; and Dominion Water and Sanitation District.